jdrouet/jdrouet.github.io/content/posts/202503191700-search-engine-part-2.md

 // { term: "tomato", index: 4, position: 25 }
 ```

-And we'll require to store those positions in the index as well, considering a term could occur several time in the same attribute value.
+And we'll need to store those positions in the index as well, since a term could occur several time in the same attribute value.

 ```rust
 type Position = u32;